HL7/fhir-exchange-routing-ig/input/pages/index.md

 - the originator directs the exchange to the destination's public FHIR service base URL, for example as retrieved from an endpoint directory
 - an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system
-- the originator and destination negotiate trust, with participating intermediaries passively conveying resulting tokens or other security artifacts
+- the originator and destination have established trust, with participating intermediaries passively conveying resulting tokens or other security artifacts

 The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of scenarios.

-This implementation guide is intended be used in the United States.
+This implementation guide was initially created for US Realm but is certainly open to use anywhere it provides value.

 <p></p>

 **Out of scope of this version of the guide**

 The guide does not address all intermediary exchange scenarios that exist today, and does not aim to support emerging network needs such as those posed by the Trusted Exchange Framework and Common Agreement (TEFCA).
+Environments and use cases supported by active intermediaries are recognized as valid, but are not the focus of the initial version of this guide.

 Excluded from scope are environments or scenarios where:

 - trust is not negotiated between the originating client and the destination.
 For example, scenarios where the client establishes trust with an intermediary instead of the destination are not supported
 - the originating client addresses requests to anything but the destination’s public URL (for example, instead submitting to a different, network-assigned URL representing the destination)
-- the destination does not respond using its pubic FHIR service base URL in elements that reference the destination's server within returned FHIR resources (for example, populating elements such as fullUrl with a non-public system URL)
+- the destination does not respond using its pubic FHIR service base URL in elements that reference the destination's server within returned FHIR resources (for example, populating elements such as fullUrl with a non-public system URL which would require URL rewriting)
 - one or more intermediaries rewrite URLs representing the destination server in returned FHIR resources.

 In addition, this guide does not provide guidance for the use of [FHIR Messaging](https://www.hl7.org/fhir/messaging.html), which also includes routing features that can be used to exchange message content through intermediaries.